Note: Updated August 26, 2025.

-But how do you know when to switch to a new restaurant POS?
+But how do you know when to switch to a new restaurant POS software?
 After all, moving your entire operation over to a new platform does come with a number of practical challenges.
 So before you make the move, you want to be sure the timing is right.

 Knowing When to Switch to a New Restaurant POS

-For some restaurants, the time for transitioning to a new restaurant POS system may be pretty obvious.
+For some restaurants, the need to transitioning to a new restaurant POS system may be pretty obvious.
 If your system is glitchy, inefficient, or prone to lag time, it’s clear that the time to upgrade is now.

-But the same is also true if your legacy POS system simply doesn’t integrate with emergent platforms and applications for important operational functions like order/delivery, accounting, CRM, and inventory management.
+But the same is also true if your legacy POS system simply doesn’t integrate with new platforms and applications for important operational functions like order/delivery, accounting, CRM (customer relationship management), and inventory management.

 Even if your legacy system is basically functional, you may be falling behind the competition without even realizing it.